Long live tourism! Italians are often hospitable and doubtless used to tourists, but there are things we advise you not to do!

 This prohibition applies to many monuments; we can understand the desire to touch the marble or stone of the sculptures and fountains scattered around Italy.
 We must always try to respect the places and avoid any behaviour that might accidentally damage the work.

+One example is the statue of Juliet in the courtyard of Juliet's House in Verona.
 Touching the right breast is said to bring good luck in love and therefore many people do it, leading to wear and tear of the statue.
 For this reason, the original statue was replaced by a copy.

 8. Asking restaurants for Italian dishes that don't exist